 - Public feeds offer zero protection; dedicated platforms treat your ideas as creative IP.

-- Sharing 10-15 second snippets in private spaces lets you find collaborators safely.
+- Sharing 10-15 second snippets—never full tracks—lets you find collaborators safely.

 MORE COLLABORATORS